-In aggregate, \$0.1 million was called from the Retirement System during the fourth quarter of 2018 by the underlying partnerships.
+During the fourth quarter of 2018, \$0.6 million in contributions was called from the Retirement Plan.

-• GSO SJ Partners called \$0.1 million to fund management fees in addition to partnership expenses.
+- Park Square Capital Credit Opportunities II called \$0.5 million during the fourth quarter to repay borrowings associated with the partnership's existing credit facilities. - GSO SJ Partners called \$0.1 million during the fourth quarter to fund management fees in addition to partnership expenses.

-The Retirement System received an aggregate of \$8.5 million in distributions during the fourth quarter of 2018 from its underlying partnerships.
+An aggregate of \$15.8 million in distributions was received by the Retirement Plan during the fourth quarter of 2018.

-- GSO SJ Partners distributed \$4.6 million primarily from the realization of two underlying partnerships. - White Oak Direct Lending distributed \$2.8 million primarily from the realization of an underlying partnership, which returned a gross IRR of 12.6% and 1.4x multiple. - Medley Opportunity Fund II distributed \$0.9 million in interest, amortization, and maturity payments received in conjunction with various existing portfolio investments.
+- Cross Ocean USD ESS Fund I distributed \$5.7 million during the quarter in proceeds generated by various existing portfolio investments. - White Oak Direct Lending distributed primarily from the realization of an underlying partnership, which returned a gross IRR of 12.6% and 1.4x multiple. - GSO SJ Partners distributed \$4.6 million primarily from the realization of various underlying partnerships.

-The Retirement System did not make any new commitments during the fourth quarter of 2018.
+The Retirement Plan made no new commitments during the fourth quarter of 2018.

-San Jose Federated City Employees' Retirement System Private Debt Program
+City of San Jose Police and Fire Department Retirement Plan Private Debt Program